How To Track Website Visitors And Decrease Bounce Rate

 – The actual number of unique visitors you receive.
 This is different from the number of visits you receive, as a visitor can land on your website numerous times and count as a visit.

-– Record and track your bounce rate
+– Record and track your bounce rate.

 – The behavior of your visitors on your website, how long fo they stay on your website, how many pages they navigate to and the journey they take on your website.